IBMDataScience/clickers/README.md

 + Remove columns that have more than 70% missing values.
-To do so, drag and drop a Filter node (from Field Operations list) into the canvas and select the missing value fields to filter out.
+To do so, drag and drop a Filter node (from Field Operations list) into the canvas and connect it to the Data node "airline.csv".
+Double click on the Filter node and then click on "Add Columns" to select the fields to filter out.
+Click Save.
 ![](https://github.com/IBMDataScience/clickers/blob/master/screenshots/filter-out-fields.png)

-+ Verify that the fields were filtered out by right clicking the Filter node then Preview
++ Verify that the fields were filtered out by right clicking the Filter node then Preview.
+Scroll all the way to the right and make sure the intended fields were actually removed.
 ![](https://github.com/IBMDataScience/clickers/blob/master/screenshots/preview-filter-out.png)

-+ Remove cancelled or diverted flights by adding a Select Node with condition: Cancelled = 1 or Diverted = 1
++ Remove cancelled or diverted flights.
+To do so, drag and drop a Select Node to the canvas.
+Double click on it and create a condition, which will be "Cancelled = 1 or Diverted = 1".
 ![](https://github.com/IBMDataScience/clickers/blob/master/screenshots/select-flights.png)